 Bittrex Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
-You should yourself determine which trading view that suits you the best.
+You should yourself see which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 The below is a picture of the trading view at Bittrex:

 Bittrex Trading fees

-Bittrex’s flat fees are in line with the industry average.
+Bittrex’s flat fees are roughly in line with the industry average.
 Global industry average has for a long time arguably been 0.25%.
 However, today we are seeing more and more exchanges shifting to lower trading fees, such as 0.10%-0.15%.
 Within short, it is reasonable to believe that 0.10% will be the new industry average.

 Bittrex Withdrawal fees

-Many exchanges have competitive trading fees but then hit you on the way out with their withdrawal fees.
+Many exchanges have great trading fees but then hit you on the way out with their withdrawal fees.
 Bittrex doesn’t.
 This exchange charges a withdrawal fee of 0.0005 BTC when you withdraw BTC.
 This is in line with or even lower than the global industry average BTC-withdrawal fee (0.000812 BTC per BTC-withdrawal).

 - Exchanges store a massive amount of valuable personal info.
 This can be anything from names to addresses, government ID details, taxpayer ID numbers and a lot more.